daringeorgenalumakil/fork-knife/README.md

     * Icongraphy
         * Icons are used throughout the project to help user understand more efficiently the meaning of the content.
 They are a very good asset to improve UX.
 # Features
+* Website's features are presented in an importance order.
+## Index Page
+    * Navigation Bar
+        * Allows users to navigate through the page.
+Website is split into 6 pages and all navigation links are at the top of the page.
+            Navigation bars are placed at the top of every page and collapsing down for mobile veiw.
+    * Full Width Callout
+        * Allows users to understand the page's purpose in the first look.
+Also attracts users by giving on-point bite-size information.
+            Allow business to acommplish the main goal by providing users with the booking and viewing the menu posibility.
+            This is only showed on 80% of the screen height, the remaining 20% are left visible on purpose to let users know there is more content and to invite them to scroll through it.
+    * Book a table Modal Form
+        * Allows users to book a table by having them fill out the provided form.
+    * Discover the menu button
+        * Allows user to see the main menu the restaurant offers to make a decision.
+    * About section
+        * Gives the user a small history of when the restaurant started and how it formed.
+    * Gallery section
+        * Images are placed in Carousel for users to scroll through them with back and forward buttons.
+    * Review section
+        * Gives users an oppurtuniity to read reviews about the restaurant and also having a button to submit thier own feedback.
+## Menu Pages
+    * Buttons for Menus
+        * Placed three button for menus for accessibility, so the user wont have to go back up to the Navigation link always.
+    * Menu Items
+        * Menu items are placed in 2 rows with 3 to 2 food items in each row to keep the menu simple and exicitng.
+## Offers Page
+    * Offers page created seperately to make the user aware of any offers currenlty going on.
+    * Currently split into 2 different sections to show the offers going on at the moment.
+## Contact Page
+    * About Location
+        * Gives the user a breif description about the location of the restaurant.
+    * Contact Form
+        * User is given a form to fill in if they would like to contact us with anything such as like any questions.
+    * Location
+        * User is given a map via Google Maps, in case if they need directions to the restaurant.
 # Technologies Used
 * Workspaces
     * [Windows 10](https://www.microsoft.com/en-gb/software-download/windows10) is used as operating system.